Last Updated on: 29th September 2023, 10:40 pm

 - The commanding position should be as far from the door as possible, ideally at a diagonal angle with a clear line of sight.

-- The rules of feng shui involve balancing five elements: fire, water, wood, earth, and metal.
+- Feng shui rules involve balancing five elements: fire, water, wood, earth, and metal.

 Mirrors represent water in this ideology, formless and reflective.
 Feng shui practitioners strongly advise against keeping mirrors by a bed for the following reasons: